 Food & Wine

 The Celliers des Docks, which started as Celliers des Halles in 1991 in a small store across from the market, eventually outgrew the original space and opened a new store at 5, Bis Rue Luis Mariano, out near Gare de Biarritz, the train station.
 They have a great selection of Irouléguy wines plus Gaillacs and Cahors and supply many of the restaurants in the Pyrénées Atlantiques with their wines.
-But for your convienience, there’s a handy Nicolas wine boutique (a nationwide chain) at 6, Place Clémenceau (unbeatable prices).
+L’Artnoa Cave à Vins is both a terrific wine shop and wine bar, opened by Antoine Vignac, and located below the Hotel Radisson at 56, rue du Gambetta.
+The owner runs tasting classes.
+But for your convenience, there’s a handy Nicolas wine boutique (a nationwide chain) at 6, Place Clémenceau (unbeatable prices).

 For A Break From Shopping